Detection of complex nitrogen-bearing molecule ethyl cyanide towards the hot molecular core G10.47+0.03: Result

 \subsection{Spatial distribution of \ce{C2H5CN}}

-We created the integrated emission maps of unblended transitions of C$_{2}$H$_{5}$CN towards G10.47+0.03.
-To create the integrated emission maps, we used the task {\tt IMMOMENTS} in CASA.
-During the run of the task {\tt IMMOMENTS}, we defined the channel range of the data cubes where the emission lines of C$_{2}$H$_{5}$CN were detected.
-The integrated emission maps of C$_{2}$H$_{5}$CN is shown in Figure~\ref{fig:map}, which was overlaid on the 2.29 mm continuum emission map of G10.47+0.03.
-After the overlaid continuum emission map over the integrated emission maps of C$_{2}$H$_{5}$CN, we observed that the emission maps of C$_{2}$H$_{5}$CN have a peak at the position of the continuum.
-The resultant integrated emission maps indicated that the different transitions of C$_{2}$H$_{5}$CN molecule arises from the highly dense warm inner hot core region of G10.47+0.03 due to the different upper state energy ($E_{up}$) of all unblended transitions.
-To estimate the emitting regions of C$_{2}$H$_{5}$CN, we applied the task {\tt IMFIT} for fitting the 2D Gaussian over the integrated emission maps of C$_{2}$H$_{5}$CN.
-The deconvolved synthesised beam size of the C$_{2}$H$_{5}$CN emitting regions was estimated by the following equation:\\
+We create the integrated emission maps of non-blended transitions of C$_{2}$H$_{5}$CN towards the G10.47+0.03.
+To create the integrated emission maps, we use the task {\tt IMMOMENTS} in CASA.
+During the run of the task {\tt IMMOMENTS}, we define the channel ranges of the data cubes where the emission lines of C$_{2}$H$_{5}$CN are detected.
+The integrated emission maps of C$_{2}$H$_{5}$CN are shown in Figure~\ref{fig:map}, which are overlaid on the 2.29 mm continuum emission map of G10.47+0.03.
+After overlaying the continuum emission map over the integrated emission maps of C$_{2}$H$_{5}$CN, we found that the emission maps of C$_{2}$H$_{5}$CN have a peak at the position of the continuum.
+The resultant non-blended integrated emission maps indicate that the different transitions of the C$_{2}$H$_{5}$CN molecule arise from the highly dense warm inner hot core region of G10.47+0.03.
+To estimate the emitting regions of C$_{2}$H$_{5}$CN, we apply the task {\tt IMFIT} for fitting the 2D Gaussian over the integrated emission maps of C$_{2}$H$_{5}$CN.
+The deconvolved synthesised beam size of the C$_{2}$H$_{5}$CN emitting regions is estimated by the following equation:

-where, $\theta_{\text{beam}}$ was the half-power width of the synthesised beam of the C$_{2}$H$_{5}$CN integrated emission maps and $\theta_{50} = 2\sqrt{A/\pi}$ was the diameter of the circle whose area ($A$) was surrounding $50\%$ line peak of C$_{2}$H$_{5}$CN \citep{man22c, man22, man22a}.
-The estimated emitting regions of C$_{2}$H$_{5}$CN is shown in Table~\ref{tab:spatial}.
-The emitting region of C$_{2}$H$_{5}$CN was observed in the range of 1.329$^{\prime\prime}$--1.546$^{\prime\prime}$.
-We noticed that the estimated emitting regions of C$_{2}$H$_{5}$CN are comparable to or slightly greater than the synthesised beam size of the integrated emission maps, which indicates the observed transitions of C$_{2}$H$_{5}$CN were not well spatially resolved or, at best, marginally resolved.
+where $\theta_{\text{beam}}$ is the half-power width of the synthesised beam of the C$_{2}$H$_{5}$CN integrated emission maps and $\theta_{50} = 2\sqrt{A/\pi}$ is the diameter of the circle whose area ($A$) is surrounding the $50\%$ line peak of C$_{2}$H$_{5}$CN \citep{man22c, man22d}.
+The estimated emitting regions of C$_{2}$H$_{5}$CN are shown in Table~\ref{tab:spatial}.
+The emitting regions of C$_{2}$H$_{5}$CN are observed in the range of 1.36$^{\prime\prime}$--1.54$^{\prime\prime}$.
+We notice that the estimated emitting regions of C$_{2}$H$_{5}$CN are comparable to or slightly greater than the synthesised beam size of the integrated emission maps, which indicates the observed transitions of C$_{2}$H$_{5}$CN are not well spatially resolved or, at best, marginally resolved.
 As a result, no conclusions can be drawn about the morphology of the spatial distribution of \ce{C2H5CN} towards the G10.47+0.03.